What is Survivorship Bias?

 Assume that all funds meet the criteria set out by researchers.

 If we only considered the funds that are still active, the average return calculated would be 9%.
-By contrast, if the study included all possible observations that met its criteria, the calculated average returns would be of 3% – three times less than the return calculated under survivorship bias.
+By contrast, if the study included all possible observations that met its criteria, the calculated average returns would be only 3% – two-thirds less than the return calculated under survivorship bias.

 Thus, it is very important for researchers to carefully vet the information that they choose to use in their studies.
-However, it is easier said than done as some researchers may fall into the trap of survivorship bias despite their best attempts at mitigating such a risk.
+However, this is easier said than done, as some researchers may fall into the trap of survivorship bias despite their best attempts at mitigating such a risk.

 How to Prevent Survivorship Bias